Loading…

 Learning Objectives

-Identify areas within a study protocol where bias can manifest to adversely exclude marginalized patient populations; Discuss approaches, strategies, and lessons-learned to help de-bias protocol design.
+Identify areas within a study protocol that can adversely exclude marginalized patient populations; Identify organizational challenges that may hinder redesign efforts, and the implications these challenges can have on the clinical operations and regulatory front; Discuss approaches, strategies, and lessons-learned to help simplify protocol design.

 Chair